lubobul/fmi-python-site-scraper-chat/README.md

 # Chatbot

+# Building blocks of the Chatbot
+## REST API
+The rest API is build using **flask**.
-The **controller.py** serves as the core of the Chatbot.
+The [chatbot_controller.py](controllers%2Fchatbot_controller.py) serves as the core of the Chatbot.
 It handles user queries by matching them to a predefined set of questions.
 The Chatbot uses the scraped data to generate human-readable responses to the HTTP requests from the client.

+## Scrapers
+The scrapers [fmi_discipline_scraper.py](scrapers%2Ffmi_discipline_scraper.py), [fmi_specialization_scraper.py](scrapers%2Ffmi_specialization_scraper.py) use **BeautifulSoup**
+to scrape data from the FMI website.
+It transforms and normalizes the scraped data, in preparation for consumption in the REST API

+## UI
+The Chatbot UI is written using Angular 19.
+The chat design is realized using Flex box model.

+## Integrating the UI Chat into the FMI Website via HTTP Proxy
+The idea behind this proxy, is to fetch the FMI website and inject the UI application along with some javascript that modifies the DOM.
+This gives us the ability to demonstrate the chat as being integrated in the FMI website.
+This is realized via the injection of a new menu item called "**Чат Бот**" When clicked, an injected script by the proxy, is triggered and replaces the page main content with an **iframe** hosting the UI Angular application.

 # How to run the Chatbot

+## Run python virtual environment
 ```
+python3 -m venv fmi-scraper-virtual-env
+source fmi-scraper-virtual-env/bin/activate
-pip install flask flask_cors requests beautifulsoup4
+pip3 install flask flask_cors requests beautifulsoup4
 ```

+## Run the python chat REST server
 ```
-python app.py
+python3 app.py
 ```

-# Run the Front-end
+## Run the chat Front-end

 ```
 cd chat-ui
+npm ci
-npm installng
+npm start
-ng serve
 ```

+## Run the FMI website proxy
+python3 fmi_website_proxy.py

+## How to test the FMI chatbot
+Using a Chrome browser go to http://localhost:12345

 # Postman